 An alliance is an agreement made between two or more countries to give each other help if it is needed.
 A number of alliances had been signed by countries between the years 1879 and 1914.
 For example, the Dual Alliance signed by Germany with Austria Hungary in 1879 and later joined by Italy in 1882 to become the triple Alliance.
 This system led to the division of Europe into two antagonistic power blocs.
 It led to fear and suspicion between nations.
 It transformed local disputes into a general conflict.
+The Triple Alliance of Germany.
+Austria-Hungary and Italy were directly opposed by the

-The Triple Alliance of Germany, Austria-Hungary and Italy were directly opposed by the Entente powers of France and Russia and later included Great Britain to form the Triple Entente in 1907.
+Triple Alliance of Germany, Austria-Hungary and Italy were directly opposed by the Entente powers of France and Russia and later included Great Britain to form the Triple Entente in 1907.